September 27, 2026 · Boulder, Colorado · ~5,335 ft altitude

 50–60°F

-The sweet spot for altitude racing.
+The Boulder sweet spot.
 Cool enough to offset the oxygen deficit.
-Most Boulder PRs happen here.
-Singlet and shorts.
+Singlet, shorts, and sensible pacing.
+Most Boulder performances come from this window.

 ⚠ Warm